HarisPapadatos/Pandora/README.md

 # Pandora
-A player versus player game with a few bugs
+A couch play,player versus player topdown shooter game with a few bugs but overall playable